miCkelEthic/miCkelEthic/README.md

 - 👋 Hi, I’m @Pride1-h
-- 👀 I’m interested in ....
+- 👀 I’m interested in Cyber oops
-- 🌱 I’m currently learning .....
+- 🌱 I’m currently learning CEH
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Ethical Hacker
-- 📫 How to reach me ...
+- 📫 How to reach me contact on Facebook
+-

 <!---
 Pride1-h/Pride1-h is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.